meedan/meedan.com/README.md

 The template loops through these values to create the logo-list sections.
 So, this will add the images to the page.

+## Adding a new team member

+Hooray a new Meedani!
+Like the logos, team member information is stored as json data.
+Take a peek in `data/team_members.json` and add a member (in alphabetical order) like so:

+        {
+          "name": "steven",
+          "fullname": "Steven Bird",
+          "title": "Senior Advisor"
+        }

+Add a @1x version (200px, under 10kb) and a @2x version (400px, under 20kb) to `images/team/`.

 ## Releasing new versions

 Use `git tag` and `git commit` in the [SemVer](http://semver.org/) style.